Tjatse/pm2-gui/README.md

 pm2-gui
 =======

-An elegant web GUI for Unitech/pm2.
+An elegant web interface for Unitech/pm2.

+> In progress.